My Cornish Miner

 A young brown hare sits very still about two yards from me, trying to be invisible, as she quietly eats the spring greens that are abundant in the fields today.

 Tangent!
 Trying to finally change the overall appearance with my branding.
-Feelings about the modern design of http://www.allstarzstaffingllc.com?
-Genuinely an honest staffing company in Seattle whenever necessary in the general WASHINGTON locale.
+Feelings about the modern design of http://bounceevents.ca?
+Genuinely a top-notch party rental company in Vaughan ON whenever necessary in the general Ontario locale.
 Send your opinions.
 With thanks!

 It is easy to come out into the fields in spring, easy to feel joy in this season of new beginnings and renewed promises.
 It is easy to welcome warm breezes and days where the sun pauses longer in the sky, before retiring for the night.